The Importance of Legacy

 My wonderful boyfriend took me out for dinner, and it took me several days to feel like myself again.
 I understand it’s not entirely up to me how I’m remembered.
 I will not be speaking at my own funeral.
 I do my best to live in a way that doesn’t harm others and try to be kind.
 I know I’m not perfect.
 I fear hurting people, but what I fear more than hurting those that I love is that they won’t feel comfortable telling me that I’ve caused them pain.
 I have a deep desire and commitment to getting better at not becoming overly emotional during conflict because I’ve become acutely aware, as I’ve gotten older, that getting overly emotional tends to take the attention off of the person who’s being vulnerable.

 The idea of legacy has always been abstract and confusing to me.
 I’ve heard of leaving a financial legacy, such as an inheritance for children and other relatives, but I’ve also heard of legacies regarding values or family heirlooms.
 It was easier when I was younger to pretend I would live forever.
 As my parents get older and I age, it’s not lost on me that no one lives forever.
-I tell people I love them and do my best to settle any grievances with people while there is still time to do so.
-I did try to have the conversations with my grandfather while he was alive that I was desperate to have, but it takes two to resolve.
+I tell people I love them and do my best to settle any grievances while there is still time.
+I did try to have the conversations with my grandfather that I was desperate to have while he was alive, but it takes two to resolve.
 Part of my legacy when I am gone is that I took accountability for my actions when confronted with painful information.
-A way that I do that now is to apologize when I feel as though I’ve done something wrong.
+A way I do that now is to apologize when I feel I’ve done something wrong.
 Even if it’s something I did days or months ago, I will still go back to that person and apologize for what I did that caused harm.

-I don’t share what I’m trying to do differently as a way of showing that I’m better than my grandfather.
+I don’t share what I’m trying to do differently to show that I’m better than my grandfather.
 I hope that I don’t leave my loved ones with the pain, unanswered questions, and longing that his family members have been left with.
 Something I want to be aware of with my own family, marriage, and children as I move towards that phase of life, is educating my children on intergenerational trauma, mental illness, and awareness of one’s emotional inner life.
 My parents did a good job starting the conversation and normalizing mental health, especially removing the stigma I felt when I went through my own mental health crisis.
 I hope that I’m able to take it a step further.
 I want to talk to my children about how it feels physiologically to feel grief, happiness, and anger.
-I want to emphasize to them that people often react to us from their own experiences in a way that has very little to do with us.
+I want to emphasize to them that people often react to us based on their own experiences, rather than on us.

 I didn’t have many conversations with my grandfather about his childhood and what it was like for him.
 I’m aware that what was lacking in our relationship stemmed from something that he was struggling with.
 It doesn’t lessen the sting of rejection I felt over the years or at his funeral, but it does give me compassion for him.
-As I go forward in life, I plan to continue to live in a way that helps others and eventually build a family that prioritizes closeness, love, and peace.
-Ultimately, we can’t entirely control what we’re remembered for; we need to ensure that we’re living in a way that is aligned with our values.
+As I move forward in life, I plan to continue living in a way that helps others and eventually build a family that prioritizes closeness, love, and peace.
+Ultimately, we can’t entirely control what we’re remembered for; we need to live in a way that aligns with our values.

 Leave a comment